Solar Panel Cost in Houston, TX (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-A typical home in Houston uses a 8 kW system (approximately 20 panels).
-This produces roughly 14,892 kWh per year based on 5.1 peak sun hours per day.
+A typical home in Houston uses a 8 kW system (approximately 20 panels at 400W each).
+This produces roughly 14,892 kWh per year based on Houston's 5.1 peak sun hours per day.
+High sun exposure in Houston means you may need fewer panels than the national average to meet your energy goals.
 Your actual system size depends on your electricity usage, roof space, and shading.

 Yes.
 Multiple financing options let Houston homeowners go solar with no upfront cost.
-Solar loans let you own the system and claim the 30% tax credit.
-Solar leases and PPAs require $0 down but you do not own the system or receive tax credits directly.
+A solar loan is typically the best value — you own the system, claim the $3,900 federal tax credit, and build equity.
+Solar leases and PPAs require $0 down but you do not own the system.
+At Houston's rate of $0.12/kWh, a loan typically saves 20-40% more over 20 years versus a lease.
+Compare loan vs. lease.

 From signing a contract to system activation, solar installation in Houston typically takes 1-3 months.
-This includes site assessment, permitting (varies by municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
-Choose an installer familiar with Houston permitting to speed up the process.
+This includes site assessment, permitting (varies by Houston municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
+Larger metros like Houston may have longer permitting queues — working with an experienced local installer helps navigate the process faster.

-The best solar company depends on your priorities — lowest price, best equipment, financing options, or customer service.
-We recommend comparing quotes from at least 3 installers.
-EnergySage lets you compare multiple Houston installer quotes side by side.
+The best solar company in Houston depends on your priorities — lowest price, best equipment, financing options, or customer service.
+We recommend comparing at least 3 quotes.
+Larger markets like Houston typically have both national companies (SunPower, Sunrun) and competitive local installers.
+Use EnergySage to compare Houston installer quotes side by side.
 Also check our solar brand reviews and how to choose a solar installer guide.

 SolarSavingsAI Research Team